Particular/docs.particular.net/nservicebus/upgrades/6to7/moving-msmq-subscriptions.md

 ## Create the subscriptions queue

 Create a transactional queue called [EndpointName].Subscriptions and substitute the actual name of the endpoint.
 This can be done by using the PowerShell scripts, [Windows MMC Snap-in or other tools like QueueExplorer](/transports/msmq/viewing-message-content-in-msmq.md#windows-native-tools).
-If creating queues manually using UI tools, ensure that the queues are marked, "transactional".
+If creating queues manually using UI tools, ensure that the queues are marked **transactional**.

 ### Using PowerShell Script